drmikehenry/install-linux/install-linux.md

       dom.webnotifications.enabled = false
       dom.webnotifications.serviceworker.enabled = false

-- (optional) Search for `dom.event.clipboardevents.enabled`, change to `false`.
+- OPTIONAL: Search for `dom.event.clipboardevents.enabled`, change to `false`.

   This setting prevents websites from disabling copy/paste.
 It can also cause